adri-standard/adri/docs/freshness_dimension.md

 ## Scoring Components

-The freshness dimension is scored on a scale from 0 to 20 points, with the following components:
+The freshness dimension is scored on a scale from 0 to 20 points.
+In default mode, scores are based on the five components below.
+In template mode, the 20 points are distributed among weighted rules defined in the template.

+### Default Mode Components

 1. **Timestamp Information** (0-4 points)
    - Whether the data includes clear timestamp information about when it was last updated